 Asbestos also has neutral conductivity making it the ideal insulator for coating electrical wires.

 Wires and cables weren’t the only electrical products containing asbestos.
 Asbestos linings and washers isolated breaker boxes and contact terminals.
 Electric ducts or raceways were filled with asbestos to prevent fires from electrical shorts.
 Even electrician’s clothing and tools were made with asbestos to insulate them from electrocution.

-Overall worksites exposed electricians to all sorts of asbestos materials.
-Many other building products of the time contained asbestos.
-Construction sites had asbestos in wall insulation and wallboard.
-Asbestos was in flooring, roofing and siding.
+Overall worksites exposed electricians to all sorts of asbestos materials as many other building products of the time contained asbestos.
 Paints, glues and sealants contained asbestos particles that filled the air from cutting, shaping and installing.

 Electricians and Mesothelioma Risk

-Mesothelioma is a deadly lung disease that’s only caused by asbestos exposure.
+Mesothelioma is a cancer caused by asbestos exposure.
 Tiny shards of spear-like asbestos fibers filled the air where electricians worked.
-Day after day and year after year, electricians inhaled microscopic asbestos particles that embedded in their lung linings or pleura.
+Day after day and year after year, electricians inhaled microscopic asbestos particles that embedded in the tissue linings of their lungs, abdomen or heart.

 What’s tragic about electricians who develop mesothelioma is that their exposure was preventable.
-Many unscrupulous manufacturers were fully aware of the health risks from asbestos exposure.
-For many reasons, mostly involving profits, these asbestos product suppliers failed to warn workers or disclose the medical risk facts.
+Asbestos manufacturers were fully aware of the health risks of their products and failed to warn workers of the medical risks.